-The second sensitivity analysis considers whether to pool data across different groups such as degree or school type.
-Given the stark differences in student characteristics between the two school types documented above, one might assume that separate models should be estimated by school type, degree sought, and gender to provide the most flexible model.
-In contrast, Cellini and Turner (2019) pool data between for-profit and community college students seeking certificates.

-Appendix Table B2 explores the sensitivity of the results to pooling the data in this way for students seeking certificates and associate's degrees.
-Specifically, we estimate pooled models on the combined sample of for-profit and community college students, with interaction terms between for-profit attendance and each control variable in the second-stage equation estimated in equation 3.25 We conduct separate regressions by gender and degree sought.
-The tables clearly show that pooling the data affects the results, particularly for certificates.
-In the pooled data, the estimated earnings gains for for-profit students are much lower than the estimates for community college students, a pattern found in Cellini and Turner (2019).
-In contrast, our preferred estimates with separate models show little if any gap in earnings gains between school types (Figures 2a and 2b).
-Our conclusion is that pooling the data in this way is not appropriate.26
+Finally, we consider our decision not to pool our analyses of for-profit schools and community colleges.
+Given the stark differences in student characteristics between the two school types documented above, one might assume that separate models should be estimated by school type within credential and gender to provide the most flexible model.
+However, in their analyses of students seeking certificates, Cellini and Turner (2019) pool data between for-profit and community college students.
+We estimate pooled models on the combined sample of for-profit and community college students, finding that pooling the data affects the results, particularly for certificates.
+Using the pooled data, the estimated earnings gains for for-profit students seeking certificates are much lower than the estimates for community college students, a pattern found in Cellini and Turner (2019).
+In contrast, our preferred estimates with separate models show little if any gap in earnings gains between school types.
+We conclude that pooling the data for for-profit and community college students is not appropriate.
+Detailed analyses are provided in Appendix B.